Deepneet/Deepneet.github.io/README.md

 ## 3-march,2020
 - Submitted the synopsis of project-Report Generation from Moodle
   - INTRODUCTION
-Moodle is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments.
-Moodle is designed to support both teaching and learning as it delivers a powerful set of learner- centric tools and collaborative learning environments that empowers both functionalities.
-It is an open-source platform, it can be customised in any way and tailored to individual needs.
-Its modular set up and interoperable design allows developers to create plugins and integrate external applications to achieve specific functionalities.
+    - Moodle is designed to support both teaching and learning as it delivers a powerful set of learner- centric tools and collaborative learning environments that empowers both functionalities.
+    - It is an open-source platform, it can be customised in any way and tailored to individual needs.
+    - Its modular set up and interoperable design allows developers to create plugins and integrate external applications to achieve specific functionalities.
    - OBJECTIVES
 The objectives behind this format are:
 •To reduce admin work by integrating the details of the students of all the different departments into a single database.